Treeniks/bachelor-thesis-isabelle-vscode/content/main_client.typ

 == Get rid of old unused code for abbreviations

 #TODO[
-    - due to lsp completions chanes, client-sided abbreviation support is not needed
+    - due to lsp completions changes, client-sided abbreviation support is not needed
     - 3 whole modules could be outright removed
 ]